Table of contents

 What is the Bank of England rate decision for 2025?

-The Bank of England announced its first interest rate decision for 2025 on February 6th.
-Currently, the Bank Rate stands at 4.50%, following a 25 basis point reduction from 4.75%.
+The Bank of England announced its second interest rate decision for 2025 on March 20th.
+Currently, the Bank Rate stands at 4.50%, after the Monetary Policy Committee (MPC) decided to maintain the current rate.

 How often does the Bank of England review interest rates?